mayarelgarf/admin-app/README.md

 ## Architecture/ Approach of the Project

-> -Approach used is making an app with every big feature bundled and lazy loaded as a module (for now done only for the notifications ) to easily scale the project without affecting performance.
+> - Approach used is making an app with every big feature bundled and lazy loaded as a module (for now done only for the notifications ) to easily scale the project without affecting performance.
 >
 > - shared components between different modules are standalone components to be used anywhere across the project
->   -shared folder is introduced that includes all shared services ,interfaces , components , interceptors and enums
+>  - shared folder is introduced that includes all shared services ,interfaces , components , interceptors and enums
->   -mimic day to day data handelling by using json server for APIs used in CRUD operations
+>  - mimic day to day data handelling by using json server for APIs used in CRUD operations

 ## 📦 Dependencies